nblair/nblair.github.io/_drafts/maven-gpg-sonatype.md

 </profile>
 ```

 Note the commented out property.
 There is a step during the Maven release perform goal where the gpg-plugin runs that will sign the artifacts generated for the module(s).
-If your key is encrypted with a passphrase, a prompt will appear. stdin for this prompt isn't reachable, so you have no way to enter it.
+If your key is encrypted with a passphrase, a prompt will appear. stdin for this prompt isn't reachable, so you have no way to enter your passphrase, and the perform goal will fail.

 You have 2 choices here: